Cümbüş: Rising and falling with social tides

 After the Turkish War of Independence Zeynel Abidin Cümbüş wanted to create a new instrument to embody the ideals of peace, an instrument for the masses.
 He switched his company from dealing with arms to manufacturing musical instruments for "the support of peace through music."
 In a meeting with Mustafa Kemal Atatürk, the founder of the Republic of Turkey, he showed one of his new inventions.
 It was "an inexpensive instrument easy to transport and hard to break, capable of playing both Eastern alaturka music and, with a quick change of removable necks, Western alafranga music as well."
 It was a modern instrument for a modern country.

 The cümbüş was inexpensive and was bought by people who couldn't afford a more expensive instrument; as a result, his dream of the masses accepting it was marginalized.
 The instrument became a folk instrument of the poor and of ethnic minorities in Turkey, including Rûm, Armenians, Jews, Kurds, and Romani, "playing indigenous folk music or repertoires shared with ethnic Turks."
 It was excluded specifically by classical musicians of the era, being seen as lower-class or ethnic.
 A perception grew of it being "other" or ethnic or different or lower-class, and Turkish society did not adopt the instrument widely.
 By the 1960s, use of the cümbüş declined among these minorities, except for Román professional musicians.
 They adopted the instrument because of its ability to be heard alongside the other instruments they played at weddings and parties.

 Turnaround

 Beginning in the mid-1990s, more people started to take up the instrument again at Armenian and Jewish folk music revivals and in Kurdish and Romani folk music recordings.
 It has been since taken up by modern Turkish-rock and techno musicians, some making statements with the way the music sounds, and others apolitical or humanistic or spiritual.

-Cümbüş today
+Present-day

 Cümbüş Music is still an active company in Istanbul and manufactures a wide range of traditional Turkish instruments.
 The instruments are hand made in the family's workshop in Istanbul, by three members of the Cümbüş family, Naci Abidin Cümbüş and his two sons Fethi and Alizeynel.
 They still make approximately 3000 cümbüşes a year (as of 2002).
 They also manufacture about 5000 darbukas per year (middle-eastern drums), and sell guitars as well.
 They export approximately half the cümbüşes to the United States, France and Greece.